rportocarrero/CaesarCipher/README.md

 python3 subCipher.py -i <input file> -o <output file> -s <letter shift> <encrypt/decrypt>
 ### Example
-Encrypt a plaintext file with a -3 shift and store the output in the ciphertext.txt file: python3 -i plaintext.txt -o ciphertext.txt -s -3 encrypt
+Encrypt a plaintext file with a -3 shift and store the output in the ciphertext.txt file:
+'python3 -i plaintext.txt -o ciphertext.txt -s -3 encrypt'

-Decrypt a ciphertext file with a -3 shift and store the output in the decoded.txt file: python3 -i ciphertext.txt -o decoded.txt -s -3 encrypt
+Decrypt a ciphertext file with a -3 shift and store the output in the decoded.txt file:
+'python3 -i ciphertext.txt -o decoded.txt -s -3 encrypt'

 ## Files
 subCipher.py : main program